ashychiu/dsa-cohort/week2-day2.md

 // psuedo code
 // set up a hashmap and maxLength
 // loop through the string
-// check if the character already in hashmap, if not, add to hashmap
+// check if the character already in hashmap, if yes, that mean the character isn't unique anymore, thus the curent substring ends
-// if yes, substring starts from the repeated character + 1
 // compare the length of the current substring to maxlegth
 // if bigger, set to be new max
+// Now the new substring starts from the repeated character + 1
+// repeat till the end of the string
 // return max length

 **Answer**